openmsi/EZOpenMSIStream/README.md

 - Uncomment the ENTRYPOINT line in the Dockerfile <br>

-After building and running the image with the instructions in 2) a): <br>
+After building and running the image with the instructions in the section directly above: <br>

 ```
 docker exec -it [CONTAINER_ID] bash